Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Abstract

 \section{Abstract}

 Enforcing alignment between the internal representations of diffusion or flow-based generative models and those of pretrained self-supervised encoders has recently been shown to provide a powerful inductive bias, improving both convergence and sample quality.
 In this work, we extend this idea to inverse problems, where pretrained generative models are employed as {\it priors}.
-We propose applying {\it representation alignment} ($\textsc{Repa}$) between diffusion or flow-based models and a {\it pretrained self-supervised visual encoder}, such as DINOv2, to guide the reconstruction process at inference time.
-Although ground-truth signals are unavailable in inverse problems, we show that aligning model representations with approximate target features can substantially enhance reconstruction fidelity and perceptual realism.
-We provide theoretical results showing (a) the relation between the $\textsc{Repa}$ regularization and a divergence measure in the DINOv2 embedding space, and (b) how $\textsc{Repa}$ updates steer the model’s internal representations toward those of the clean image.
-These results offer insights into the role of $\textsc{Repa}$ in improving perceptual fidelity.
-Finally, we demonstrate the generality of our approach by integrating it into multiple state-of-the-art inverse problem solvers.
-Extensive experiments on super-resolution, box inpainting, Gaussian deblurring, and motion deblurring confirm that our method consistently improves reconstruction quality across tasks, while also providing substantial efficiency gains reducing the number of required discretization steps without compromising the performance of the underlying solver.
-Our code is available at \url{https://github.com/Sfountouris/Align_And_Invert}.
+We propose applying {\it representation alignment} ($\textsc{Repa}$) between diffusion or flow-based models and a DINOv2 visual encoder, to guide the reconstruction process at inference time.
+Although ground-truth signals are unavailable in inverse problems, we show that aligning model representations of approximate target features can substantially enhance reconstruction quality and perceptual realism.
+We provide theoretical results showing (a) that $\textsc{Repa}$ regularization can be viewed as a variational approach for minimizing a divergence measure in the DINOv2 space, and (b) how under certain regularity assumptions $\textsc{Repa}$ updates steer the latent diffusion states toward those of the clean image.
+We integrate \textsc{Repa} into multiple state-of-the-art inverse problem solvers, and provide extensive experiments confirming that our method consistently improves reconstruction quality, while also reducing the number of discretization steps required to reach the same performance level as the underlying solver.
+Our code is publicly available at \url{https://github.com/Sfountouris/Align_And_Invert}.